Top 7 Things Military Families Love About Fort Hood, Texas

 - Killeen Amphitheater

 So many military families love “The Great Place” and often request extensions or a return PCS.
-Between Fort Hood’s extensive services and the surrounding cities’ amenities, you can find everything you need.
-If you’d like current residents’ advice and tips, add yourself to the many Facebook pages (MilitaryByOwner powers the Military PCS Group) and other online groups focused on Fort Hood.
+Between Fort Hood's extensive services and the amenities of the surrounding cities, you can find everything you need.
+If you’d like advice and tips from current residents, add yourself to the many Facebook pages (MilitaryByOwner powers the Military PCS Group) and other online groups focused on Fort Hood.
 You’ll get the insider information you need in no time.

 Want even more info?
-Take a look at more local information to help you transition to the Lone Star State and download our free resource below!
+Learn more local information to help you transition to Fort Hood with our free guide below.